Mathieu-Desrochers/Learning-AWS/cloud-practitioner.md

 Security groups can allow other security groups, instead of IP
 21 FTP, 22 SSH SFTP, 80 HTTP, 443 HTTPS, 3389 RDP
 On demand, Pay per second, Short workload
-Reserved instances 72%, 1 or 3 years, Commit to attributes (type, region, tenancy, os)
+Reserved instances 72%, 1 or 3 years, Commit to instance attributes (type, region, tenancy, os)
 Convertible allows attributes change
 Saving plans 72%, 1 or 3 years, Commit to amount per hour, Above is on demand
 Spot instances 90%, lose if max price below spot
 Dedicated Host, Access to physical server, Compliance or server bound licences, Most expensive
 Dedicated Instances, Instances on hardware not shared with other accounts
+Capacity Reservation, Garanteed availability in AZ for duration, Pay use or not